mahmoudimus/ac/docs/public/concepts/understanding-jwt.md

 * You create a signature for the URI (we'll get into that later).
 Then you encode it in base64
 * You concatenate the three items, with the "." separator

-You shouldn't actually have to do this manually, as there are libraries available in most languages, as we describe in the [Creating a JWT Token](#create) section.
+You shouldn't actually have to do this manually, as there are libraries available in most languages, as we describe in the [JWT libraries](#jwtlib) section.
 However it is important you understand the fields in the JSON header and claims objects described in the next sections:

 ### Header